Rex4God/microservices-assessment/Auth-service/readme.md

 ## Overview

+- Handles the create user
-- Handles the creating, authentication of user
+- authentication of user
+- Login